tvsmith150snhu/SNHU-CS-Capstone/README.md

 ## Milestone Two
 The Artifact chosen to display my work and skills learned in Software Engineering and Design is the Authentication program written in Java code and created in my IT 145 course on April 22, 2018.
 This program uses the MD5 hash method to authenticate users into the Zoo Authentication System allowing them three chances before stopping any further attempts.
 Once successful authentication is achieved, the user is greeted with a message according to their role in the Zoo system, which are admin, veterinarian, zookeeper or coder.

-Inclusion of this artifact in my portfolio demonstrates my ability write code in the Java language to solve problems, in this case a means to authenticate users into a specific system.
-It also incorporates the Computer Science program outcome of demonstrating the ability to use well-founded and innovative techniques, skills and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry specific goals by proving my worth as a computer scientist that has the skills to code in Java and then transform that language into Python for the enhancement portion of the project.
-I achieved this in the enhanced code by reducing the lines of code and containing all the necessary methods within the main function, instead of multiple files, demonstrating innovative technique, skills and tools.
+Inclusion of this artifact in my portfolio demonstrates my ability write code in the Java language with best practices to solve problems, in this case a means to authenticate users into a specific system.
+It also incorporates the Computer Science program outcome of demonstrating the ability to use well-founded and innovative techniques, skills and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry specific goals by proving my worth as a computer scientist that has the skills to code in Java with best practices and then transform that language into Python with best practices for the enhancement portion of the project.
+I achieved this in the enhanced code by reducing the lines of code necessary to accomplish the same outcome, providing well commented code, and containing all the necessary methods within the main function, instead of multiple files, demonstrating innovative technique, skills and tools.
 I have the skills to develop the code in a readable and transformable format that may be built upon for further enhancement alone, by someone else or within a team and possess the traits of a promising new computer scientist.

-I have enhanced the program by writing it in the Python language and condensing it into less lines of code in one file instead of multiple files with more lines of code.
+I have enhanced the program by writing it in the Python language using best practices and condensing it into less lines of code in one file instead of multiple files with more lines of code.
 The original code also required the program to completely exit or stop before another user could authenticate.
 The enhanced Python code allows the program to continue to run and allow another user to authenticate into the system.

 Python was the language used in my first introduction to coding in my CS 200 course in 2017 and has continued to intrigue me as an easy to read language that is versatile enough to be used in many different problem solving situations.
 Although still new to coding and learning more each time I code, I find Python to be a very legible and straight forward language.